Importing Data

-Create a dataset
+Create a Dataset

-Then, click on the Plus (+) icon on the left side of the screen to create a new dataset.
+Then click on the Plus (+) icon on the left side of the screen to create a new dataset.

 Once the set is created, click on the widget corresponding to this set and go to the Code tab on the right side of the screen.